Cloud-Schematics/onboard-to-ibm-catalog/README.md

 # Onboard Terraform templates into IBM Cloud private catalog

-IBM Cloud team is adminstering your contribution of Terraform template in the [IBM Cloud public repositories](https://github.com/Cloud-Schematics) for IBM Cloud Schematics.
 For an high reusability and ease of IBM Cloud Terraform development for provisioning the resources or services in IBM Cloud.
-Your Terraform templates are onboard into IBM Cloud private catalog and made available for an user through IBM Cloud catalog management.
+The Terraform templates from [IBM Cloud Cloud-Schematics repository](https://github.com/Cloud-Schematics) can be onboard into private catalogs and made available for an user through IBM Cloud catalog management.

 ## IBM Cloud Schematics action